SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-05-29-using-qgis-from-conda.markdown

     conda install <package_name>

-Because conda packages can be stored in different channels, and because the default channels (from the anaconda service) do not contain QGIS, we need to specify the channel we want to get the package from. [conda-forge](https://conda-forge.org/) is a community-driven repository of conda recipes and includes updated QGIS packages.
+Because conda packages can be stored in different channels, and because the default channels (from the anaconda service) do not contain QGIS, we may need to specify the channel we want to get the package from. [conda-forge](https://conda-forge.org/) is a community-driven repository of conda recipes and includes updated QGIS packages.
+Make sure to activate the  environment first.

     conda install qgis --channel conda-forge

+If we use mambaforge, we can simply do:

+    mamba install qgis

 Conda will download the latest available version of QGIS and all its dependencies installing it on the active environment.

 Note: Because conda always try to install the latest version, if you want to use the QGIS LTR version, you must specify the QGIS version.

-`conda install qgis=3.10.12 --channel conda-forge`
+    conda install qgis=3.28.8 --channel conda-forge

+or

+    mamba install qgis=3.28.8

 ### Uninstalling packages